Optimising capacity allocation in networks of stochastic loss systems: A functional-form approach: Computational experiments

-We follow up our observations on the quality of solutions found by our algorithm with an investigation into the computing power needed to obtain these solutions.
-In Figure~\ref{fig:CrissCrossEff} the cumulative CPU time needed to generate the objective values displayed in Figure~\ref{fig:CrissCrossAcc} is displayed for each sample path and on average.
-Key observations for this figure are: \begin{itemize} \item[-] Stochastic approximation uses vastly more CPU time to generate iterates than does either of our algorithms (note the different scale of the axis). \item[-] As time progresses Algorithm~\ref{ALG1final} uses much less CPU time than Algorithm~\ref{ALG2final}. \item[-] Despite the previous observation, the amount of CPU time needed by both of our algorithms to generate the 3 or 4 iterations necessary to find a solution (i.e., converge) is highly comparable. \end{itemize}
+We follow up on our above observations on the solution quality obtained by our algorithm and the benchmarks with an investigation into the computing power needed to obtain these solutions.
+In Figure~\ref{fig:CrissCrossEff}, the cumulative CPU time needed to generate the objective values displayed in Figure~\ref{fig:CrissCrossAcc} are displayed for each sample path and on average. {Our key observations for the results in this figure are as follows.} \begin{itemize} \item[-] BO uses vastly more CPU time and SA uses substantially more CPU time to generate iterates than does Algorithm~1 or SO (note the different scale of the axes). \item[-] For Model~I, the amount of CPU time needed by Algorithm~\ref{ALG1final} and SO is comparable.
+However, after an initial substantial improvement in value, SO endures a costly period of slow increase towards a best solution that is comparable to that given by Algorithm~\ref{ALG1final}. \item[-] Similarly, for Model~II, Algorithm~\ref{ALG1final} very quickly {(in terms of iterations and CPU usage)} reaches a best solution comparable to the best solution of SO {(as discussed above)}. {SO experiences a {slower} steady increase towards its best solution, requiring substantial CPU time.} \end{itemize}

-Finally, in Figure~\ref{fig:CrissCrossCap} we display the best solution found by each of the algorithms according to the sample paths in Figure~\ref{fig:tandemScenariosAcc}.
-Key observations for this figure are: \begin{itemize} \item[-] Algorithm~\ref{ALG2final} allocates much less capacity than Algorithm~\ref{ALG1final} or stochastic approximation to all stations (despite achieving a comparable objective value). \item[-] Algorithm~\ref{ALG1final} allocated slightly less capacity than stochastic approximation to many of the stations. \end{itemize}
+This set of experiments has illustrated that our algorithm can more efficiently obtain solutions comparable {(and for this network topology they appear to be slightly better)} to our benchmarks.
+Further evidence has been provided that SO is the superior benchmark.
+The potential for Algorithm~1 to become trapped in a local solution has appeared again.
+We now investigate whether these findings hold for a broader range of parameter values.

-Based on the observations made in this subsection we remark that there is evidence that both algorithms are capable of achieving good solution quality that is comparable to that of stochastic approximation in settings with many stations and multiple classes.
-Moreover, there is evidence that our algorithms are highly efficient in these settings, and in particular vastly outperform stochastic approximation in terms of minimising CPU usage.
-When compared to each other, there is some evidence that our algorithms require comparable CPU time to obtain a solution but that if it is not quickly identified that convergence has been achieved, then Algorithm~\ref{ALG2final} may be less efficient.
-In terms of solution we continue to observe that our algorithms have a tendency to prefer under allocation of capacity to over allocation.
+{\em Criss-cross Experiment~2 (scenarios).} For each model we sampled 20 scenarios.
+In each scenario for both models, the arrival rates corresponding to the three background states are sampled uniformly from $(0,20)$, $(0,40)$, and $(0,60)$.
+Rewards are sampled from $(0,10$), service rates (per station) from $(0,2.4)$, capacity costs from $(0.1,0.3)$, and the jump rate of the background chain from $(0,2)$, all uniformly at random.